-(1) The ownership interest is presented as at December 31, 2021 and has been rounded to the nearest whole number.

-- (2) Units are expressed in Bbls/d unless otherwise indicated and are subject to rounding. - (3) The gross capacity figures are approximate, based on licensing, equipment specification information and certain modelling assumptions.
+- (1) The ownership interest is presented as at December 31, 2022 and has been rounded to the nearest whole number. - (2) Units are expressed in Bbls/d unless otherwise indicated and are subject to rounding. - (3) The gross capacity figures are approximate, based on licensing, equipment specification information and certain modelling assumptions.
 Actual capacity may be more or less depending on a number of factors, including operating conditions, operational constraints and optimization opportunities.
-Net capacity is a calculation based on the gross capacity and Keyera's percentage ownership interest. - (4) Storage capacity at KFS is based on 17 underground caverns.
-Additional caverns are under development at the site.
+Net capacity is a calculation based on the gross capacity and Keyera's percentage ownership interest. - (4) Storage capacity at KFS is based on 18 underground caverns.
 See "Overview of Key Facilities and Key Initiatives" below.
 The storage capacities reported for the terminals and AEF reflect the approximate working capacity of the storage tanks at these sites; in some cases, the gross geometric storage tank volume capacity may be higher than the working capacity.
 While not specifically identified in the table, there is incremental above ground working storage at many of the facilities. - (5) All pipeline capacity measurements are approximate based on certain modelling assumptions and may vary depending on a variety of factors, including actual operating conditions.
 The pipeline capacity reported in the table for the Fort Saskatchewan Facilities include the three proprietary pipelines that connect Keyera Fort Saskatchewan with the Edmonton Terminal.
 The volumes reported in the table for the Fort Saskatchewan Condensate System include the South Grand Rapids pipeline.
 See "Overview of Key Facilities and Key Initiatives" below for more information on these new pipelines. - (6) The NGL processing and handling capability is located at the gas plant and is included in the Gathering and Processing business segment for financial reporting purposes. - (7) Rail capacity is an estimated calculation taking into account such factors as the number of railcar spots at each facility, the hours of operation, the frequency of switches provided by the railways at each facility and the type of product being loaded or offloaded. - (8) Capacity reflects the shell capacity of the crude oil storage tanks that are in service.
-Actual working capacity of the tanks may vary from shell capacity.
+Actual working capacity of the tanks may vary from shell capacity. - (9) After Keyera acquired the remaining interest in the Alberta Crude Terminal in the second quarter of 2021, it consolidated all commercial and operations with ADT. - (10) Capacity reflects the forming capacity of the sulphur facility in T/d.